MatthewKandiah/flectris/README.md

 - Write tetris / tetris block designer

 ## Short term plan
-- update active piece position
+- randomise next piece
-- add line clears
+- rotate piece
 - make prettier => instead of cells being filled/unfilled, we want to be able to use different textures for them

 - refactor entity click handling to reduce copy-pasting